ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 |NFS.MaxQueueDepth|	64 for vSphere 5.0 and later versions |
 {: caption="Table 2 - Host side settings." caption-side="top"}

-### Updating advanced configuration parameters on ESXi host by using the CLI
+### Updating advanced configuration parameters on ESXi host by using the ESXi CLI

 The following examples use the CLI to set the advanced configuration parameters, and then, check them.
 The `esxcfg-advcfg` tool that is used in the examples can be found in the `/usr/sbin` directory on the ESXi hosts.